 Do you have business insurance?
-Home owners insurance will NOT cover a business loss or liability issues if a person falls or is hurt in your studio.
+Homeowners insurance will NOT cover a business loss or liability issue if a person falls or is hurt in your studio.

 Is your studio handicap accessible?
 Legally this is not important but potential embarrassment for all parties and a distraction.
 Make sure your invitation spells it out.

 Is your work priced at full retail?
-Don't under cut the stores or galleries that sell you work at full retail.
-If you do....they will not be happy, damaging your working relationship with your gallery or store arrangements.
+Don't undercut the stores or galleries that sell your work at full retail.
+If you do....they will not be happy and this will damage your working relationship with your gallery or store arrangements.

 Here are a few other thoughts:

 - Directions to your studio - signage.